Open-Attestation/documentation-website/website/docs/integrator-section/webapp-tutorial/issue-document-store-webapp.md

 ---
 id: issue-document-store-webapp
-title: Issue Document with Web app
+title: Issuing Document with Web app
-sidebar_label: Issue Document Store
+sidebar_label: Issuing Document Store
 ---

 This guide will help you to issue a hash using one of the available web application.
 You will find more details about issuing on the [main guide page](/docs/integrator-section/verifiable-document/ethereum/issuing-document)